ePC: Fast and Deep Predictive Coding in Digital Simulation

-$\s[i]$ denotes the neural state at layer $i$ and $\hats[i] := \layer[i](\s[i-1])$ the parametrized prediction of $\s[i]$ based on the preceding layer's state $\s[i-1]$, as illustrated in \cref{fig:state_optim_architecture}.
 For ease of notation, we define $\s[-1] \!:= \x$ (the input data) and $\hat\y := \hats[L]$ (output prediction of the target $\y$).
 The output loss $\mathcal{L}$ may be chosen freely \citep{pinchetti2022beyondgaussians}, with squared error being the common choice in PC literature.

 As a learning algorithm, PC's primary purpose is to produce informative gradients for training the parameters $\params$.
 Contrary to backprop, sPC achieves this through purely local weight updates, relying on intermediaries (like the states) to spread the relevant learning signals across the network.